Ultimate Travel Guide to Mont Saint Michel: France’s Iconic Island Abbey

 Dining on the Island

-After all that exploring, you’ll probably want to sit down for a delicious meal.
+After all that exploring, you’ll want to sit down for a delicious meal.
 Mont Saint-Michel may be small, but it’s full of charming restaurants offering traditional Normandy cuisine.

 • Must-Try Dish: Don’t leave without tasting the famous Omelette de la Mère Poulard.
 This fluffy, soufflé-style omelet is legendary on the island, and although it’s a bit pricey, it’s an experience in itself.